 What makes the office manager role exciting is also what makes it challenging – no two days are alike and it’s almost impossible to predict what the day may bring.
 Someone who can adapt to changing situations will be well suited for this role.

 When those aforementioned surprises arrive, the office manager should be able to effectively communicate any changes in plan.
 Whether via Slack or email, or old school methods like posting notices on a door or community board, they must clearly communicate the issue.

 Messages shouldn’t leave employees scratching their heads.
 Simple, plain language is key, and it’s best to avoid euphemisms or professional lingo that’s not accessible to everyone.

 Communication needs to include all the relevant information while remaining concise.
 People are busy and don’t want to read a novel; the message should get to the point quickly.

 Often, the office manager works with many people across the company, but is a one-person department themselves.
 This means that they’re responsible for making decisions and working autonomously.

 Proactivity and autonomy go hand in hand; office managers can’t wait around for things to happen.
 Rather, they must think ahead and be proactive about anticipating problems and their eventual solutions.
 Oftentimes, this must be done without the support of a full team, so office managers have to be confident and autonomous in their decision making.

 Office managers deal with money…a lot.
 Yet their role doesn’t call for them to be perfect finance experts or CFOs either.
 Even if they’re handling payroll and some light finance work, budgeting doesn’t always come naturally.

-One of the easiest ways to ensure that they stay on budget is to use a free budget tracker, like the one we have at Spendesk.
+One of the easiest ways to ensure that they stay on budget is to use a free budget template, like the one we have at Spendesk.
+(We also have a version for Notion users.)
 It’s much easier to plan for the month and achieve objectives if they have full visibility over their office budget.